ubaierbhat/cobol-programming-course/COBOL Programming with VSCode.md

 - Numeric

-o   IS NUMERIC or IS NOT NUMERIC
+    - IS NUMERIC or IS NOT NUMERIC

 - Alphabetic

-o   IS ALPHABETIC or IS NOT ALPHABETIC
+    - IS ALPHABETIC or IS NOT ALPHABETIC

-o   IS ALPHABETIC-LOWER / ALPHABETIC-UPPER
+    - IS ALPHABETIC-LOWER / ALPHABETIC-UPPER

-o   IS NOT ALPHABETIC-LOWER / ALPHABETIC-UPPER
+    - IS NOT ALPHABETIC-LOWER / ALPHABETIC-UPPER

 - DBCS

-o   IS DBCS or IS NOT DBCS
+    - IS DBCS or IS NOT DBCS

-o   IS KANJI or IS NOT KANJI
+    - IS KANJI or IS NOT KANJI